Return to the Article |

 Last month I had the pleasure of briefing a large group of local and state law enforcement officials on the Islamic extremist threat in their area.
 My interaction with these professionals reminded me that they are THE frontline defenders in the War on Terror and play an indispensable role in our Homeland Security.

 Joining me in speaking at this event was my friend and occasional American Thinker contributor, LTC Joseph C. Myers.
 What struck us both is how quickly they "got it" when presented with the right amount of actionable information about what Islamic extremist groups were already operating in their communities.
 It was also impressive to see some of these agencies and departments who were doing very high-quality counterterror investigations even with limited personnel and financial resources.
-And in this case, those departments were working together to share that knowledge.
+And in this case, those departments were working together to share that knowledge.- Realize that the Federal government will not save you.
+The response to Hurricane Katrina should provide ready evidence of this, but also understand that federal agencies responsible for counterterrorism are simply swamped just dealing with immediate threats.
+They do not have sufficient manpower to catch every single threat.
+This makes working with federal agencies all the more imperative.
+Communicate regularly to your political leaders the message that counterterrorism is also a local and state government issue.

-• Invest in dedicated personnel as much as possible.
+- Invest in dedicated personnel as much as possible.
 Even if you are only designating a few individuals to be responsible for tracking local threats, having someone looking at these issues everyday is much preferable to creating a squad and spreading their duties out in multiple areas.
 And don't make counterterrorism the last stop before retirement.
 Utilize seasoned personnel, but remember that it is the "down the road" threat you're looking at.
 The effectiveness of your department's efforts in that regard will be significantly diminished if you're rotating counterterrorism personnel every 2-3 years due to retirements.

-• Develop public/private partnerships.
+- Develop public/private partnerships.
 Some of the best experts in some areas of the counterterrorism field are not in government.
 For example, the Southern Poverty Law Center is one of the best resources for any law enforcement agency to get trained on the threat from neo-Nazi and other racist organizations.
 And at times private partners are able to go beyond what law enforcement can occasionally do in terms of intel gathering and open source data mining.

-• Be smart about your Homeland Security funds.
+- Be smart about your Homeland Security funds.
 You would think this would be common sense, but in my hometown of Columbus, Ohio, Homeland Security funds were used a few years ago to purchase bulletproof vests for their K-9 units.
 I'm sure they thought this was a worthy cause, but in an area where we have had one of the largest known al-Qaeda cells in the US, was that really the best use of that money?
 Is it any wonder that Columbus was near the bottom of the list for the recent announcement of forthcoming Homeland Security funds?

-• Provide opportunities for field personnel to get even minimal training in potential local threats.
+- Provide opportunities for field personnel to get even minimal training in potential local threats.
 The guys on the street doing traffic stops and responding to calls can be effective intel gatherers with even the most basic of training of what they might encounter and what to look for.
 This is especially true as the nexus between criminal networks and terror networks continues to grow.

-• Stop legitimizing CAIR and other extremist groups.
+- Stop legitimizing CAIR and other extremist groups.
 You certainly want to develop relationships and ties to your local Muslim community, but these groups are not representative of such.
 In some cases, they represent the very parties that pose the "down the road" threat in your area.
 As CAIR has shown, they will use contact with your department as a propaganda tool to claim leadership and push out more moderate voices.
 Find out who the real Muslim leaders are in our area.

 Page Printed from: http://www.americanthinker.com/2007/08/local_law_enforcement_and_home.html at August 12, 2007 - 03:52:27 AM EDT